lokeshjain2008/meteor-typescript-compiler/README.md

 # Meteor Typescript Compiler

-This package adds TypeScript compiler to Meteor projects.
+Adds TypeScript compiler to Meteor projects.

 ## Change Log

- * 3.1.0: updated to be based on [typescript](https://github.com/barbatus/typescript)
+ * 3.1.0: updated to be based on this [typescript](https://github.com/barbatus/typescript) package.

 ## Installation

 Just run `meteor add meteortypescript:compiler` to add TypeScript compiler to your project.

 That's it!
 From now on, all TypeScript files will be dynamically compiled into Javascript.

 Compatible with Meteor 1.2.1 and Meteor 1.3.

 Notice that ES6 modules are compiled into CommonJS modules by default (see below for more).

 ## TypeScript Options